withastro/astro/.changeset/wise-pumas-fry.md

 'astro': patch
 ---

-Throw a helpful error if attempting to render undefined entry
+Adds a helpful error when attempting to render an undefined collection entry